 - Most important tip for making cauliflower paratha is how you fill your stuffing.
 When I posted this paneer paratha on Instagram many of you messaged me to share how I make these perfect stuffed paratha.

 - For making perfectly stuffed gobi paratha, your stuffing should not be too wet when you stuff the paratha.
-An important tip for making gobi paratha is when you are preparing the stuffing, add one or two tbsp of poha or flattened rice in your stuffing.
+An important tip for making gobi paratha is when you are preparing the stuffing, add one or two tablespoon of poha or flattened rice in your stuffing.
 Your paratha stuffing will never be wet or soggy.

 - Once you get the perfect stuffing for gobi paratha, you can roll out a perfect stuffed gobi paratha.